feralonsomaccari/minecraft-server-check-client/README.md

 ------
 ### Why?
 I did it to start learning NodeJs, express and practice ReactJs and to make something fun for my friends.
-The server its very simple but it serves his purpose and I found that heroku its a great tool for hosting backend projects.
+The server is very simple but it serves his purpose and I found that heroku is a great tool for hosting backend projects.

 The Back-end and the Front-end are separated in different repositories.